tybottorff/bottorffdocs/notes/literature_notes.md

  - identify MHC-presented peptide ligands by combining TCR selection of highly diverse yeast-displayed peptide-MHC libraries with deep sequencing
  - structural conservation of the TCR interaction surface, not surprising
  - alloreactivity: ability of TCR to bind multiple MHCs
+# Decreased expression of programmed death-1 on CD8<sup>+</sup> effector memory T lymphocytes correlates with the pathogenesis of type 1 diabetes
+ - chronic inflammation in autoimmune diseases mainly mediated by memory T cells (TEMs mostly)
+ - PD-1<sup>+</sup> CD8 TEMs/TCMs less frequent in periphery of T1D patients (more dramatic with more autoantibodies)
 # Defining CD8<sup>+</sup> T cells that provide the proliferative burst after PD-1 therapy
  - virus-specific CD8s (ICOS<sup>+</sup> CD28<sup>+</sup>) proliferate after PD-1 blockade in mice chronically infected with LCMV
 # Defining the memory CD8 T cell